maveniverse/site-001/content/en/blog/cstamas/2025/03/life-of-maven-artifact.md

 ## Local repositories

-Maven always had "local repository": a directory where Maven caches remotely fetched artifacts, and installs locally built artifacts.
-It is obvious, that local repository is "mixed bag", and this must be considered when setting up caching on CI.
-Many times you want only cached artifacts, but not installed ones.
+Maven always had "local repository": a local directory where Maven caches remotely fetched artifacts and installs locally built artifacts.
+It is obvious, that local repository is a "mixed bag", and this must be considered when setting up caching on CI.
+Most of the time you want cached artifacts only, not the installed ones.

 Since Maven 3.0, local repository caching was enhanced by "origin tracking", to help you keep your sanity with "works for me" like issues.
-Cached artifacts are tracked by "origin" (remote repository ID), and unlike in Maven 2, where artifact (file) presence automatically meant "is available", in Maven 3.0+ it is "available" ONLY if artifact (file) is present, AND origin is contained in caller context provided remote repositories.
+Cached artifacts are tracked by "origin" (remote repository ID), and unlike in Maven 2, where artifact (file) presence automatically meant "is available", in Maven 3.0+ it is "available" **only** if artifact (file) is present, **and** origin remote repository (from where it was cached) is contained in caller context provided remote repositories.

-Since Maven 3.9 users may specify multiple local repositories as a list of directories, where HEAD of list is the local repository in its classic sense: HEAD receives newly cached and installed artifacts, while TAIL (list second and remaining directories) are used only for lookups, are read-only.
-This comes handy in some more advanced CI or testing setups.
+Since Maven 3.9 users may specify multiple local repositories as a list of directories, where HEAD of the list is the local repository in its classic sense: HEAD receives newly cached and installed artifacts, while TAIL (list second and remaining directories) are used only for lookups, are used in read-only manner.
+This comes handy in some more complex CI or testing setups.

 {{% alert title="Important" color="warning" %}}